oroinc/documentation/user/back-office/products/products/manage/view.rst

    "**SKU**","The :term:`stock keeping unit <Stock keeping unit (SKU)>` that helps identify the product and track it in inventory."
    "**Name**","The product's name as it appears in the user interface."
    "**Type**", "Whether it is a simple product or product that has variants (configurable) --- i.e., unites several simple products.
 An example of a configurable product is a pair of scissors with either red or green handles."
-   "**Is Featured**", "Whether the product is included in the featured products listing."
+   "**Is Featured**", "Select whether the product is featured.
+The field is mandatory.
+To add the featured products block with all the products marked as featured to the website's storefront, please refer to the :ref:`featured products <concept-guides--product-management--featured-products>` documentation."
    "**New Arrival**", "Whether the product is included in the listing of new arrivals.
 When set to *Yes*, the product is highlighted in the storefront."
    "**Brand**", "The :ref:`brand <user-guide--product-brands>` that the product belongs to."
    "**Tax Code**", "The code that helps identify what taxes to apply to the product."